Search Results :

 Enable SAML SSO-OneLogin SAML Single Sign-On(SSO) for WordPress-OneLogin SSO Login Enable SAML SSO-OneLogin SAML Single Sign-On(SSO) for WordPress-OneLogin SSO Login

-You have successfully configured OneLogin as SAML IDP (Identity Provider) for achieving OneLogin SSO login into your WordPress (WP) Site.
+You have successfully configured OneLogin as SAML IDP for achieving secure OneLogin Login for WordPress into your WordPress (WP) site and OneLogin SAML SSO for WordPress integration.

 A. By uploading IDP metadata: